schibsted/spid-tech-docs/resources/articles/migration-service.md

 * what endpoint to make the request to.
 * what header key value to include in the request to your migration service.

-You will tell us what endpoint and header key value to use by using the SPiD Self-Serve page and defining a migration specification for your client Id.
+You will tell us what endpoint and header key value to use by using the SchAcc Self-Service page and defining a migration specification for your client Id.
 You can define the same migration for several client Ids.
 The header key value will be included in every request to the migration service and can be used for authentication.